Find all twenty giant knitted chicks hidden in Didsbury village.

 Do I need to raise sponsorship?

-Participants are encouraged to raise some sponsorship if possible.
+As most of the registration fee is used to cover the costs of the event, we do encourage all participants to raise some sponsorship or make a donation to the hospice wherever possible.
 A fundraising ‘tips and tricks’ sheet will be provided in your registration pack.

 What time should I arrive?